aws-samples/amazon-ebs-migration-utility/README.md

 1. Create a zip file with the contents of this repository which will become your Lambda deployment package.
 1. Upload the zip file to your S3 bucket
 1. Execute the sam deploy command with the appropriate parameters.

+## Clean up

+This utility was developed with the intent that customers would be able to quickly migrate their gp2 volumes to gp3.
+Once your upgrade is complete, we recommend that you clean up resources by either deleting the CloudFormation stack or by executing the ```sam delete``` command.
+If you plan to do your migration in phases over an extended period of time, there is a risk that new volumes may be created and/or deleted which will make the DynamoDB database state inconsistent.
+To avoid this risk, our recommendation is to clean up the resources and do a fresh deployment when you are ready to start the next phase of your migration.

 ## Security